colinmansfieldyms/QBRassistant/README.md

 ### Current Inventory
 Snapshot of trailers currently in the yard, including equipment types, dwell times, and aging analysis.

+**Mode-specific charts:**
+- **API mode (recommended for this report):** Shows "Updated recency" chart indicating how recently each inventory record was updated—useful for understanding real-time yard activity and data freshness.
-**CSV-specific feature:** Yard age distribution chart showing trailers in buckets (0-1d, 1-7d, 7-30d, 30d+) based on elapsed time.
+- **CSV mode:** Shows "Yard age distribution" chart with trailers grouped by dwell time (0-1d, 1-7d, 7-30d, 30d+) based on elapsed hours in the export.

 ### Detention History
 Tracks detention events where trailers exceed allowed dwell time.
 Calculates: